 Determining how and when you will contact your donors is part science, part art.

-To break down this tip, we’ll take a look at the two most important steps in the process:
+To break down this tip, let’s take a look at the two most important steps in the process:

 A. Segment your donor database.

-Segmenting your donor database for your year-end fundraising will help you craft targeted asks based upon your donors’ responsiveness and engagement with your organization.
+Segmenting your donor database for year-end fundraising will help you craft targeted asks based on your donors’ responsiveness and engagement with your organization.

 You can use your donors’ RFM scores to guide your segmentation: